getreu/tp-note/docs/source/tpnote--manpage.md

     **\--popup** and **\--debug** (unless '`--debug off`').
 Popup alert windows are queued and will never interrupt Tp-Note.
 To better associate a particular action with its log events, read through all upcoming popup alert windows until they fail to appear.
+As this option is activated by default, it has no effect unless you set '`arg_default.popup = false`' in the configuration file.

 **-v**, **\--view**